edgarkech/leaf_shutter/README.md

 - learn a little bit about microcontrollers and their programming

 Early design decisions:
-- completely 3D printed shutter leaves and gears
+- completely 3D printed shutter leaves and gears.
+Although thin steel leaves with about 0.1mm were a nice choice, they would be quite difficult to cut and drill precisely.
+After some initial testing I found out that printed shutter leaves with about 0.3 mm seem to be sufficient and quite easy to make, including a partial gear.
 - in contrast to the existing leaf shutter designs I will use a gear ring and gears instead of levers and curves for opening/closing the shutter
 - Arduino UNO Rev. 3 as microcontroller
 - LCD and Keypad shield similar to this one: https://www.dfrobot.com/product-51.html